yoelcortes/flexsolve/README.rst

 Here are some exmples using flexsolve's Profiler object to test and compare different solvers.
 In the graphs, the points are the solver iterations and the lines represent f(x).
-The lines and points are offset to make them more visible (so the points are actually on the same curve!).
+The lines and points are offset to make them more visible (so all the points are actually on the same curve!).
 The shaded area is just to help us relate the points to the curve (not an actual interval):

 .. code-block:: python